6 The Poisoning

 6.5 The invention of respiration

 The same molecular machinery that made oxygen deadly also made oxygen useful.
-And the organisms that figured this out first were, almost certainly, the cyanobacteria themselves – or their close relatives.
+And the organisms that figured this out first were likely cyanobacteria or their close relatives – though the evolutionary pathway was probably less clean than a single invention event, with multiple lineages independently recruiting components of the electron transport chain.

 The logic is startlingly simple once you see it.
 Photosynthesis works by passing excited electrons down a chain of protein complexes, harvesting energy at each step.
 The electron starts at chlorophyll (boosted by light) and ends at a carbon compound (reducing CO\(_2\)).